jasongaare/react-native-walkthrough-tooltip/README.md

 The tooltip wraps an element _in place_ in your React Native rendering.
 When it initially renders, it measures the location of the element in the window, utilizing React Native's
 [measureInWindow](https://facebook.github.io/react-native/docs/direct-manipulation.html#measureinwindowcallback).
 When the tooltip is displayed, it renders a _copy_ of the wrapped element positioned absolutely on the screen at the coordinates returned after measuring.
 This allows you to touch the element in the tooltip modal rendered above your current screen.

-### Listening for touches on highlighted child element

-Optionally, you can provide the props `onChildPress` or `onChildLongPress` to override any functionality of the current element, should you find that useful.
-More information on this [can be found below](onPress).

 ### Props